ximenafernandez/Persistent_Homology/README.md

 # Persistent_Homology
-Examples of application of Persistent Homology
+Examples of applications of Persistent Homology